Soha-Waseem/Soha-Waseem/README.md

 ## About

-I'm currently studying AI Engineering at Bahria University, and most of my time outside class goes into actually building things and not just following tutorials.
+I'm currently a AI undergraduate at Bahria University, and most of my time outside class goes into actually building things and not just following tutorials.
 I like taking a project from a messy dataset all the way to something that works end to end, whether that's a trained model or an app someone can actually click through.

 So far that's meant working across computer vision, NLP, and a bit of classical ML, picking up TensorFlow, PyTorch, and Hugging Face Transformers along the way.
 I've also represented my university at a few national competitions SUPARCO CanSat 2025, FAST Procom 2026, IBA Probattle 2025, and BUKC Supercomp 2024 — which taught me a lot about building under pressure and working with a team.